 - EdiLus export

 Since October 2018 ACCA software is an official member of buildingSMART International.

 View and edit an IFC model

 To view and edit an IFC file you will need an IFC file viewer.
 There are several IFC viewers on the market, however usBIM.viewer+ is the only freeware certified by buildingSMART international that allows you to completely modify the IFC file of a BIM model.

 In fact, with usBIM.viewer+ it is possible to:

-- create an IFC file from any file format or open an IFC file produced by any Authoring Architectural, Structural, Installation System Design, etc..
+- create an IFC file from any file format or to open an IFC file produced by any Authoring Architectural, Structural, Installation System Design, etc..
 (Revit, ArchiCAD, Edificius, Tecla, Vector Works, AllPlan etc.)

 - view all IFC objects that are integrated in the model and work on each of them by adding properties, replacing the geometry or deleting both